google/zetasql/docs/one-pager.md

 FROM Messages TABLESAMPLE BERNOULLI (0.1 PERCENT);
 ```

-Using `TABLESAMPLE` with a repeat argument:
+Use `TABLESAMPLE` with a repeat argument:

 ```sql
 SELECT MessageId
 FROM Messages TABLESAMPLE RESERVOIR (100 ROWS) REPEATABLE(10);
 ```

-Using `TABLESAMPLE` with a subquery:
+Use `TABLESAMPLE` with a subquery:

 ```sql
 SELECT Subject FROM